tiagomoita/Track-App/README.md

 # About the project
-Track application with complete Authentication business logic and a list of tracks per user, using MongoDB as DB.
+Track application with complete Authentication business logic and a list of tracks per user, using Expo Platform instead of React Native CLI, and MongoDB as DB.

 ## Layout mobile